Sara-Tucker/c-sharp-notes/wpf.md

 <br>
 <br>

-#### Event guards
+#### Event(+Action?) guards
-Event guards are used to only allow the handling of an event if a certain condition is met.
-To demonstrate this we will prevent the user from pressing the button more than 10 times.
-Add a new property to ShellViewModel called CanChangeMessage and also add a new NotifyOfPropertyChange to the Message setter.

-Every time Caliburn Micro hooks up an event is also looks for a boolean property with the same name plus the word Can before it.
-It then uses the result of that property to determine whether the event should be handled or not.
+Every time Caliburn Micro hooks up an event is also looks for a boolean property or method with the same name plus the word Can before it.
+It then uses the boolean result to determine whether the event should be handled or not.
 If not, Caliburn Micro automatically disables the control.

-The mechanism supports a “CanExecute” guard.
-If the Action has a corresponding Property or Method with the same name, but preceded by the word “Can,” the invocation of the Action will be blocked and the UI will be disabled.
+“CanExecute” guard.
+If the Action has a corresponding Property or Method with the same name, but preceded by the word “Can”, the invocation of the Action will be blocked and the UI will be disabled.

-#### Action guard
-When a handler is found for the “SayHello” message, it will check to see if that class also has either a property or a method named “CanSayHello.”
-If you have a guard property and your class implements INotifyPropertyChanged, then the framework will observe changes in that property and re-evaluate the guard accordingly.

 <br>